jongs/jongs.github.io/_pages/about.md

 Via the acquisition of Mixtent (Storylane) I spend about 3 years at Facebook, where I helped create the team that launched On This Day, Friendversaries, Year in Review, and other memories related products.

 &nbsp;
-I started this site to tinker with [Jekyll](https://jekyllrb.com/), and motivate myself to write more about the topics I care about.
+I started this site to tinker with [Jekyll](https://jekyllrb.com/), and motivate myself to write and reflect more about the topics I care about.